bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:55 AM CT, April 17</p>
+<p class="updated_time"> Latest data: 08:35 AM CT, April 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 81°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 19° *colder* than today.
+Today's high is 82°, which is 4° **warmer** than yesterday.
+Tomorrow is expected to be 20° *colder* than today.

 Currently:

-- 58°
+- 62°
-- Partly Cloudy
+- Mostly Clear
-- 90% humidity
+- 92% humidity
-- 7 mph wind
+- 8 mph wind
-- 42% cloud cover
+- 23% cloud cover
-- 27 AQI 🟩
+- 29 AQI 🟩
-- 0.45 inches of rain expected in the next 48 hours
+- 0.15 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>